-Qualitative data pertaining to the implementation of the perioperative clinical pathways will use the concept of theoretical saturation to determine the observation and interview sample size (31).
-Based on prior studies, we anticipate conducting 30 interviews and 15-20 meeting observations (32, 33).
-Staff will be recruited using convenience time-frame sampling which removes opportunistic recruitment of staff and patients, and any researcher or hospital selection bias.
+Qualitative data pertaining to the implementation of the perioperative clinical pathways will use the concept of theoretical saturation to determine the observation and interview sample size.38 Based on prior studies, we anticipate conducting 30 interviews and 15-20 meeting observations.39 Staff will be recruited using convenience time-frame sampling which removes opportunistic recruitment of staff and patients, and any researcher or hospital selection bias.

-For quantitative data, a power calculation was undertaken for each of the four cohorts based on the mean and standard deviation of LOS for each at a site hospital in the 2020 and 2021 financial years, an estimated important reduction in LOS, two sided $\alpha$ =0.05 and 80% power.
-For spinal surgery, for example, reduction of mean LOS from 4.28 (SD: 4.66) to 2.78 (the peer group average) required 152 patients pre- and post-intervention, which is achievable with twelve months' follow-up.
-Bariatric surgery requires only 6 months', so the latter two cohorts will be prioritised for early intervention.
-Overall, MUH LOS for cardiac surgery is in line with its peer group, so for this cohort the target is intensive unit LOS, which is higher than that of peers.
+For quantitative data, a power calculation was undertaken for each of the four cohorts based on the mean and SD of LOS for each site hospital in the 2020 and 2021 financial years, an estimated important reduction in LOS, two sided α=0.05 and 80% power.
+For spinal surgery, for example, reduction of mean LOS from 4.28 (SD 4.66) to 2.78 (the peer group average) required 152 patients preintervention and postintervention, which is achievable with 12 months' follow-up.
+Bariatric surgery, on the other hand, requires only 6 months.
+Overall, MUH LOS for cardiac surgery is in line with its peer group, so for this cohort, the target is intensive unit LOS, which is higher than that of peers.
+The cohorts requiring longer follow-up ? periods will be prioritised for earlier intervention where feasible.
 It is important to note that the research team does not view LOS as the most important clinical outcome for these four cohorts; it is used for sample size estimation because it is an administrative outcome where there is a prospect of measuring relevant quantitative change in the time available to the study.
-Moreover, relevant data on means and standard deviations is routinely available, permitting sample size calculation.
+Moreover, relevant data on means and SD routinely available, permitting sample size calculation.